Welcoming Christopher Watkin

 Ministry Leaders Forum

-Wednesday, November 12 • 9-11:30 AM
+Wednesday, November 12 • 9:00 AM-1:00 PM

-Over the course of the morning, Watkin will explore how the Bible’s grand narrative speaks into today’s cultural currents, offering a framework for leadership that is both deeply biblical and culturally astute.
-Together, we’ll consider how to resist the pressures of conformity, articulate the hope of Christ with clarity, and shepherd our communities with faithfulness in the face of increasing secularism.
+Dr. Watkin will explore how the Bible’s grand narrative speaks into today’s cultural currents, and help us consider how to resist the pressures of conformity, articulate the hope of Christ with clarity, and shepherd our communities with faithfulness.

 Everyone is welcome to attend, though we do ask that you register in advance if possible so we can plan for the proper amount of food.
-Lunch is $10, but if cost is an issue, please let us know – we don’t want that to be a limiting factor for anyone.
+Registration is $10, but if cost is an issue, please let us know – we don’t want that to be a limiting factor for anyone.

 An Evening Q&A with Christopher Watkin